 First Draft has helped numerous newsrooms to prepare for online threats with its immersive training events, including 15 live simulations across the US at academic institutions such as Arizona State University, University of Texas, and University of Oregon.

-Live simulations placed journalists at the heart of a high-intensity breaking-news story and challenged them to make reporting decisions in real time.
-Participants also received masterclasses on online newsgathering, verification and known tactics being used in 2020.
+These live simulations placed journalists at the heart of a high-intensity breaking-news story and challenged them to make reporting decisions in real-time.
+Following the pandemic, we have brought those live simulations entirely online.

-For technology platforms and community leaders, simulations were designed to provoke discussions about strategies for having a positive influence during breaking news events where disinformation and media manipulation are at play.
+For technology platforms and community leaders, the simulations provoke discussion about how to have a positive influence during breaking news events where disinformation and media manipulation are at play.